“Why Can’t I Just Do This in Microsoft Fabric?”

 The Hidden Cost of Manual Ontology Building

-In Fabric IQ, building that ontology is largely manual.
-Data engineers and BI developers must explicitly define entities, properties, and relationships.
-You’re effectively hard-coding your business’s meaning into a proprietary system.
+However, in Fabric IQ, building that ontology is largely manual.
+Data engineers and BI developers must explicitly define entities, properties, and relationships - effectively hard-coding your business’s meaning into a proprietary system.

 That work is: